Looking for the best things to do in Orange Beach?

-After a long late afternoon drive from New Orleans, we arrived in Orange Beach pretty late.
+After a long late afternoon drive from New Orleans, we arrived in town pretty late.
 It was dark, and the only thing I wanted to was check into our hotel, order room service, and put my feet up!

 We stayed at the Hotel Indigo (one of my fave hotel chains), and I absolutely loved our suite.
 I'd describe the decor as fun and beachy, yet totally modern.
 And with its separate living room and bedroom, it was super spacious, too.

 The best part of this room though was the balcony with it's gorgeous view of Gulf State Park and the Hugh S. Branyon Backcountry Trail!
 On the other side of this hotel you'll get beach views, so it's hard to go wrong.

-The Hotel Indigo is located on the far west side of Orange Beach, and there’s a free beach shuttle.
-It’s a little quieter on this end of town, which I liked.
+The Hotel Indigo is located on the far west side of the city, and there's a free beach shuttle.
+It's a little quieter on this end of town, which I liked.
 But it was still very convenient to everything I wanted to do.

 Of course, the Hotel Indigo isn’t the only place to stay.
 This touristy beach town has lots of options!

 - Best Western Premier / The Tides – This hotel gets great reviews and sits right on the beach.

 - Doubletree / Island House – Relax under a beach umbrella or in your room overlooking the ocean at this beautiful hotel.